oracle/python-oracledb/doc/src/user_guide/tuning.rst

 There are two cases that will benefit from setting ``prefetchrows`` to zero:

-* When passing REF CURSORS into PL/SQL packages.
-Setting ``prefetchrows`` to 0 can stop rows being prematurely (and silently) fetched into the python-oracledb or Oracle Client (in python-oracledb Thick mode) internal buffer, making those rows unavailable to the PL/SQL code that receives the REF CURSOR.
+* When passing REF CURSORS *into* PL/SQL packages.
+Setting ``prefetchrows`` to 0 can stop rows being prematurely (and silently) fetched into the python-oracledb internal buffer, making those rows unavailable to the PL/SQL code that receives the REF CURSOR.

 * When querying a PL/SQL function that uses PIPE ROW to emit rows at intermittent intervals.
 By default, several rows needs to be emitted by the